Imsygirl/curriculum/foundations/introduction/join_the_odin_community.md

 ### Additional Resources

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.
+ You can go to github.com to create an account.

-*   It looks like this lesson doesn't have any additional resources yet.
-Help us expand this section by contributing to our curriculum.
+*   You can also help in expanding this section by contributing to our curriculum.